apnadkarni/blt/doc/datatable.rst

   import switches are supported:

   **-columnlabels**
     Indicates to create an extra row in the CSV containing the column labels.

   **-columns** *columnList*
     Specifies the subset of columns from *tableName* to export.
     *ColumnList* is a list of column specifiers.
 Each specifier may be a column label, index, or tag and may refer to multiple columns (example:
     "all").
 By default all columns are exported.

   **-file** *fileName*
     Write the CSV output to the file *fileName*.
+If *fileName* starts with an '@' character, then what follows is the name of a TCL channel, instead of a file name.

-  **-quote** *char*
+  **-quote** *quoteChar*
     Specifies the quote character.
 This is by default the double quote (") character.

   **-rowlabels**
     Indicates to create an extra column in the CSV containing the row labels.

   **-rows** *rowList*
     Specifies the subset of rows from *tableName* to export.  *RowList* is a list of row specifiers.
 Each specifier may be a row label, index, or tag and may refer to multiple row (example: "all").
 By default all rows are exported.

-  **-separator** *char*
+  **-separator** *sepChar*
     Specifies the separator character.
 This is by default the comma (,) character.

 **mysql**
 ~~~~~~~~~